atomicdata-dev/atomic-data-browser/CONTRIBUTE.md

 ## Publishing

 - Check the [changelog](changelog.md), make sure the headers are correct
-- `yarn lint-fix`
+- `pnpm lint-fix`
-- `yarn build` to build typescript files (don't skip this!)
+- `pnpm build` to build typescript files (don't skip this!)
-- `yarn build-server` builds and copies assets to `../atomic-data-rust` folder (.js builds and playwright end-to-end tests).
+- `pnpm build-server` builds and copies assets to `../atomic-data-rust` folder (.js builds and playwright end-to-end tests).
 Make sure that `atomic-data-rust` directory exists on your machine as a sibling of `atomic-data-browser`.
-- `yarn test` (don't you publish a broken build!), make sure `atomic-server` is running on `localhost`.
+- `pnpm test` (don't you publish a broken build!), make sure `atomic-server` is running on `localhost`.
 - commit any changes
-- `yarn publish`
+- `pnpm publish`
   - Choose a new version.
 Versions should match `atomic-data-rs`.
   - This updates the `package.json` files, creates a commit, tags it, pushes it to github, and publishes the builds to npm.
-  - If this fails, try `yarn version patch` and `yarn npm publish`
+  - If this fails, try `pnpm version patch` and `pnpm npm publish`

-## Understanding vite and yarn workspaces
+## Understanding vite and pnpm workspaces

-This monorepo is orchestrated with yarn (v2) workspaces.
-Yarn workspaces are used to share dependencies.
+This monorepo is orchestrated with pnpm workspaces. pnpm workspaces are used to share dependencies.

 Vite hosts the data-browser and targets `.ts` files which enables hot reload / hot module replacement, which is great for developing the data browser and the libraries at the same time.